Google Voice marked a milestone in business phone service when it launched over a decade ago. But times have changed.

 Best for: Field teams, remote workers, and entrepreneurs needing an extra business line with robust call control.

-How To Choose a Google Voice Alternative
+How to Choose a Google Voice Alternative

 Here are some tips for choosing the best Google Voice alternative: